 Team member Joseph scraped his rental car against a cement pillar with damages to the tune of $2,300, but he was covered by his Chase Sapphire Preferred.

 If you’re unsure, call the benefits administrator for your card and ask exactly what you’re covered for on a specific rental.
-Keep in mind the insurance provided by credit cards is for damage to the car due to collision or theft only.
+Keep in mind the insurance provided by credit cards is for damage to the car due to collision or theft only, in most cases.
 Liability, medical and personal effects coverage is not included.

 You can also read our post on things you must know before relying on credit card rental car insurance for additional guidance.

 Here’s another thing to keep in mind: If you’re relying on secondary insurance to top-up the coverage provided by your personal auto insurance policy, remember you’ll need to file a claim with your personal policy first, which could result in a big increase in your premiums down the road.
-That’s why it’s always better to use a card with primary insurance — my go-to card is the Chase Sapphire Reserve.
+That’s why it’s always better to use a card with primary insurance – my go-to card is the Chase Sapphire Reserve, which has the best coverage of any Chase credit card.

 If there’s any doubt in your mind about your coverage (perhaps you didn’t check in with your insurance agent before the trip or you’re unsure if it’s enough), it’s always better to pay for additional insurance through the rental agency.
 Yes, you’ll get stung with additional charges, but the peace of mind that comes with knowing you’re protected is worth it.